Château Narbonnais

 The Château Narbonnais was a castle of the Counts of Toulouse on the west side of the city Toulouse.
 The castle featured prominently in the Cathar wars.

 History

-In May 1215 the City of Toulouse surrendered to Simon de Montfort but in September or October 1216 a popular uprising in the City against the occupying forces, forced Simon to leave.
-On 12 September 1217 Raymond VI of Toulouse re-entered the City, trapping Simon de Montfort's wife family in the Château.
+In May 1215, the City of Toulouse surrendered to Simon de Montfort.
+In September or October 1216, a popular uprising in the city against the occupying forces forced Simon to leave.
+On 12 September 1217 Raymond VI of Toulouse re-entered the city, trapping Simon de Montfort's wife's family in the Château.

-From 13 September 1217 to 22 July 1218, Simon de Montfort besieges the castle again, without success and on 25 June 1218, he was hit on the head by a stone from a trebuchet, and died.
+From 13 September 1217 to 22 July 1218, Simon de Montfort besieged the castle again, and on 25 June 1218, he was hit on the head by a stone from a trebuchet, and died.

-From 16 June to 1 August 1219 Louis IX laid siege to the castle, again without success.
 The castle was dismantled in 1549.